KerollosMelad/nextjs-clean-architecture/docs/mikro-orm-deployment.md

 - ✅ Next.js external packages configuration
 - ✅ Proper connection pooling for Vercel

 This approach ensures reliable entity discovery in Vercel's serverless environment while maintaining development flexibility.

+## ✅ Solution Summary

+The complete working solution includes:

+1. **String entity references** (avoid circular dependencies)
+2. **Pre-built metadata cache** with `GeneratedCacheAdapter`
+3. **Next.js `serverComponentsExternalPackages`** for MikroORM
+4. **Disabled dynamic file access** in production
+5. **Direct entity imports** in mikro-orm.config.ts
+6. **Type-only imports** in entity files

+**Key insight**: The "Entity was not discovered" error was caused by the combination of missing metadata cache AND Next.js bundling issues, not just one factor.